Malekpour99/handouts/Kubernetes/kubernetes.md

 <node-IP-address> <node-hostname>
 ```

+- below commands are required to be run on both master and worker nodes!
 - Install required kernel headers (Since kubernetes does not use `iptables`, instead it uses Linux `IP-route` directly and adds some rules to the `iptables`)

 ```sh